-Your benefits continue while you are on maternity/parental/compassionate care/family care giver leave and premiums are required.
+Your benefits continue while you are on maternity/parental/compassionate care/family caregiver leave and payment of premiums is required.

-If you are on a personal leave of absence or another type of leave, you must make arrangements with Benefits if you want your benefit coverage to continue during your absence.
+If you are on a personal leave of absence or another type of leave, you must make arrangements with your HR Representative if you want your benefit coverage to continue during your absence.
 You will be responsible for the cost of the benefit plans.